-You will meet with your named nurse at least twice a week.
+You will meet with your primary nurse at least twice a week.
 You may discuss a range of things such as your progress, concerns, making plans for the future or developing a Wellness Recovery Action Plan (WRAP).
-Sometimes you will meet one-to-one with professionals like an occupational therapist, specialist nurse, social worker and psychologist for specific therapy sessions.
+Sometimes you will meet one-to-one with professionals like occupational therapist or psychologists for specific therapy sessions.
 All this will be agreed with you and written down in your care plan so everyone including yourself knows what the aims of these sessions are.